mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-go/_index.md

 Your app has to provide a manifest, which declares app metadata.
 In this example, the following permissions are requested:
 - Create posts as a bot.
-- Render icons in the channel header.
+- Render icons in the channel header that will communicate with your app when clicked.
 - Create slash commands.

 Create a file called `manifest.json` containing: